WIC in Vermont

-- Nutrition education, such as cooking classes, nutrition counseling, and a quarterly newsletter with information on nutrition, health and local events.
+- a quarterly newsletter with information on nutrition, health and local events.

-- Referrals for health care and community services, such as La Leche League, Parent Child Centers and Head Start.
+- Home visiting, La Leche League, Parent Child Centers and Head Start

-Income-eligible and nutritionally or medically at risk pregnant, postpartum or breastfeeding women, and children younger than 5 years old.
+Income-eligible and nutritionally or medically at risk pregnant, postpartum or breastfeeding women, infants and children up to 5 years old.